 Native American Honor Society

+We are dedicated to providing a place for like-minded scholars to join and give back to the community while maintaining academic excellence.
 We recognize and promote academic achievement and superior scholastic ability among undergraduate Native American Students.

-President: Casey Long, email@example.com
+President: Natalie Joe, email@example.com

 Advisor: Adam Beals, firstname.lastname@example.org

 Native American Outdoor Club